 For Whom the Bell Tolls

-How to Reach St. Valentin Chapel
+Visiting the St. Valentin Chapel

 A variety of trails can lead you to St. Valentin Chapel including one from the town of Castelrotto that takes about an hour to walk.
-However, we recommend visiting the chapel either before or after spending a day trekking the Alpe di Siusi.
+However, we recommend visiting the chapel either before or after spending a day hiking the Alpe di Siusi.

 After a 5-minute walk, you’ll come across another path carved under a row of trees that brings you to the chapel steps.
-To find the initial trail in Seis, simply follow the signposts.
+To find the chapel trail in Seis, simply follow the signposts.